Loading...

 JMap Cloud creates spatial data sources (SDS) from multiple vector and raster data file formats: CSV, KML, DXF, DWG, SHP, TAB, GeoPackage, FileGeoDatabase, GeoJSON, GeoTIFF.

 Files can be uploaded when creating a spatial data source or uploaded in advance.
-For more information, see the Upload Files section.
+For more information, see the section.

 An SDS can include multiple vector or raster data files that form a continuous map.
 For example, a common CAD practice is to separate the territory into rectangular tiles.
 By reading all tile files together, JMap Cloud can recreate continuous maps as long as the files contain the same data structure (geometry, layers and attribute types).
 In these cases, the different files that will be used to create the SDS must be combined in the same .zip format file.